When You Believe: Critical reception

-"When You Believe" was generally well-received by critics, who favorably described the track as "epic", "powerful", "beautiful", "stunning", "bombastic", and "a devout duet".
-Chuck Taylor of Billboard wrote, "The Babyface-stamped track is indeed lovely, offering an instantly accessible chorus and a squeaky clean message of "all things are possible when you believe in your dreams."
-He added, "The genuine story in this track is the return of Houston, who sounds fantastic—as clear and confident as ever."
+"When You Believe" received generally positive reviews from music critics, who favorably described the track as "epic", "powerful", "beautiful", "stunning", "bombastic", and "a devout duet".
+Chuck Taylor of Billboard wrote: "The Babyface-stamped track is indeed lovely, offering an instantly accessible chorus and a squeaky clean message of "all things are possible when you believe in your dreams".
+He added that "the genuine story in this track is the return of Houston, who sounds fantastic—as clear and confident as ever".
 Another editor, Paul Verna stated that it is a "high-powered" duet, and later highlighted the song while reviewing Houston's album.
 However, some reviewers were not as enthusiastic.
 Stephen Thomas Erlewine of AllMusic called it "unexpected -- and unexpectedly dull", while David Browne complained it has "so much sap, maple trees will be jealous", particularly dismissing the song's religious aspect as "insipid" and its inspirational message forced and generic.
-Two decades later, the song was ranked the 96th best Carey song by Billboard, the second-best pop song of the 1990s by Elle, and the 42nd best track of any genre of the decade by Insider.
+Two decades later, the song was ranked the 96th best Carey song by Billboard, the second-best pop song of the 1990s by Elle, one of the four best R&B duets of all time by CBC.ca, and the 42nd best track of any genre of the decade by Insider.